P4nd4233/personal--blogg/lamp-wp.md

 > It has at least 1 disadvantage – many hardcoded parameters, like mySQL DB credentials!
 > If you are going to use it – Please change any hardcoded values …

-<a href="https://github.com/P4nd4233/automation" target="_blank"> You can find this script at my Git Hub Repository for the automation articles</a>
+You can find this script at my <a href="https://github.com/P4nd4233/automation" target="_blank">Git Hub Repository</a> for the automation articles
 `sudo bash lamp-wordpress.sh`

 ```